utgarg07-spec/Mirage/README.md

 ---

-## 🧠 Key Concepts
+## 🧠 Why These Technology Choices

 **Why a Trie for command lookup?**
 O(m) lookup time where m is command length — 2 operations for `ls`, 6 for `whoami`.
 A real Linux server responds in under 5ms.
 The Trie keeps us believable.

 **Why Groq and not OpenAI?**
 Groq's LPU hardware gives sub-300ms inference.
 OpenAI takes 2-5 seconds.
 A 3-second delay on `ls` would immediately expose the honeypot.

 **Why blockchain and not a database?**
 A database has an admin who can delete records.
 A blockchain has no admin.
 Multiple competing organizations can share threat intelligence on neutral ground — no single party controls it, all parties can verify it.

 **Why Markov Chain and not ML?**
 No training data available.
-Markov Chains encode expert knowledge directly (MITRE ATT&CK framework) without requiring thousands of labeled attack sessions.
-Interpretable, fast, and provably correct for this use case.
+Markov Chains encode expert knowledge directly from the MITRE ATT&CK framework without requiring thousands of labeled attack sessions.
+Interpretable, fast, and correct for this use case.

 ---